kshlm/kshlm.in/content/post/glusterd2.md

 +++
-title = "GlusterD2"
-date = 2018-02-26T17:29:31+05:30
 categories = ["gluster"]
+date = 2018-02-26T11:59:31Z
 tags = ["gluster", "glusterd", "glusterd2", "gd2", "gluster-4.0"]
+title = "GlusterD2"

 +++
+> Note: As of early 2019, development on GD2 has stopped and is no longer maintained.
+The GD2 developers and maintainers, including me, have moved on to other projects.

 The Gluster-4.0 release is here, one of the most important releases for the Gluster community in quite some time.
 The bump in the major version is being brought about by a few new changes, namely a change in the on-wire protocol, and the new management framework, GlusterD2 (GD2 for short).

 GD2 has been under development for a very long time.
 We are excited to finally get it in the hands of users.
 This post gives a sneak peek of GD2, what it brings in Gluster-4.0 and its future.